FHA vs USDA Loans

 How USDA Loans Work for Rural Home Buyers

 A USDA loan offers 100% financing for qualified buyers in eligible rural and suburban areas.
-The United States Department of Agriculture supports these loans to promote homeownership and economic development in areas outside major cities.
-Many people think USDA loans are only for farms, but the program actually covers a much broader range of areas than expected.
+The Department of Agriculture supports these loans to promote homeownership and economic development outside major cities.

-- Credit score requirements are flexible, often accepting scores around 640
+- Flexible credit score requirements – often accepting scores around 640

-- Properties must be in USDA-eligible rural or suburban areas to qualify for a mortgage loan.
+- Location restrictions – properties must be in USDA-eligible rural or suburban areas

 USDA Loan Fees and Mortgage Insurance